AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 #### Parameters:

-* lambda: The regularization factor.
+* lambda: Regularization factor.
+Recommended values are between 0 to 1.

-* regularizationMode The parameters to be prodived by to the optimizer.
+* regularisationMode: The mode which regularization will be used.
+Currently available ones are "L1" (or "Lasso"), "L2" (or "Ridge") and "L1+L2" (or "ElasticNet").

 ### setAllModelsParameters()